 What role does politics play here?

-Tertschnig: The state challenge in implementing the SDGs is to set framework conditions rather than specifying specifically what each individual target group should do.
-This is in line with the basic understanding of the 2030 agenda that although there is a commitment of the states, this includes all the actors of a society.
+Tertschnig: The government's challenge in implementing the SDGs is to set framework conditions and not to dictate specifically to the individual target groups what they should do.
+This is in line with the basic understanding of the 2030 Agenda that although there is a commitment by the states, this includes all actors in a society.
 What can the state do?
-He can set priorities because he sees opportunities or because gaps should be closed.
-Here, politics and administration should create both orientation and security.
-And develop a narrative that breaks down the complexity of the topic and explains why it is relevant to specific audiences and how it can be reconciled with their life and business reality.
-There is too little happening.
-This is actually a paradox in the face of an agenda that today seems obvious to everyone over long distances and with which people like to identify themselves authentically without much thought.
-In the context of SDG implementation, companies are not the ones to convince or cause the problems, but partners.
+He can set priorities because he sees opportunities or because gaps need to be closed.
+Here politics and administration should create both orientation and security.
+And develop a narrative that breaks down the complexity of the topic and explains why it is relevant for certain stakeholder groups and how this can be reconciled with their life and business reality.
+Not enough happens.
+That is actually paradoxical in view of an agenda that today seems to everyone to be taken for granted to a large extent and with which one can identify with pleasure and authentically without much thought.
+In the context of SDG implementation, companies are not the ones who have to convince or who cause problems, but partners.

-Grafhorst: On the one hand, politics could play a stronger active role.
-On the other hand, we should be cautious with demands on politics, as long as we as a company still have our homework to do, such as - as I said - in the integration of the SDG in business decisions or in cooperation within the industry.
-Here in the industry we are working together and working much more in value chains to solve problems.
-That's a big step, because in the past, everyone was working on their own.
-Of course, smart regulation can help companies to go in the right direction.
-However, one should not overlook the fact that there are certainly regulatory frameworks that date back to the 1970 years when issues such as the circular economy played no role.
+Grafhorst: On the one hand, politics could play a more active role.
+On the other hand, we should be careful about demands on politicians as long as we as a company still have our homework to do, for example - as I said - with the integration of the SDGs in company decisions or with cooperation within the industry.
+Here we are moving closer together in industry and are working much more closely in value chains to solve problems.
+This is a big step, because in the past everyone worked to himself.
+Of course, smart regulation can help companies go in the right direction.
+One should not overlook the fact that there are regulatory frameworks, but they date from the 1970s, when topics such as the circular economy were irrelevant.

 Stettner: For me, the focus is not on the direct interaction between politics and the individual company.
 Rather, it is about political signals and stability at the macro level.
 This is a big issue, especially in the hydropower sector, because the return on investment of power plants is long-term.
 The expansion of renewable energy is heavily subsidy-driven, and the European states have done very different things at different speeds here, each one for themselves, and always something else.
 That's poison for our industry.
 Until 2050 CO2To become neutral is a strong statement, but to reach that goal efficiently you have to clarify where the journey is going.
 And then you have to be able to rely on it.